 Hygge: a Danish word describing a coziness and comfort that breeds wellness and contentment.

-Eclectic: A catch-all term that categorizes spaces mixing various design styles, periods, trends, textures, trends, and colors.
+Eclectic: A comprehensive term that categorizes spaces mixing various design styles, periods, trends, textures, trends, and colors.

 Photo by Cody Ulrich; Design by

 Don’t overlean on this term.
 While it can seem perfect to describe any space your mom wouldn’t have chosen, it’s a little more than that.
-“Restrained, sleek, tone-on-tone or monochrome palettes, low furniture, sparse floor plans, highly-edited,” Ariel explains.
+Modern specifically refers to restrained, sleek, tone-on-tone or monochrome palettes, low furniture and sparse floor plans filled with highly-edited pieces.
 It’s minimalist and machine-age without feeling industrial, thanks to a blend of sleek silhouettes in materials like acrylic, polished stainless steel, and light wood.

-Coastal: a light and bright style closely associated with beach-front locals that delicately balances geographically appropriate and nautical accents with a relaxed, more sophisticated style.
+Coastal: A light and bright aesthetic closely associated with beachfront locales that delicately balances geographically appropriate and nautical accents with a relaxed, more sophisticated style.

 Coastal style used to get a bad rap, but designers have reigned in the sand dollars and “no shoes” signs to create a style that’s extended far inland.
-Now it’s not surprising to see shiplap in the most landlocked of places.of Callahan Interiors explains the allure: “It’s about the warmth of the materials and blues inspired by beaches and water.”
-Look for sea-faring materials like jute, rattan, relaxed slipcovered furniture, and a range of nautical inspired hues and patterns.
+Now it’s not surprising to see shiplap in the most landlocked of places.
+The inspiration comes from the picturesque vistas—warmth materials and blues pulled from the ocean.
+Look for sea-faring textures like jute and rattan, relaxed slipcovered furniture, and a range of nautical inspired hues and patterns.

 Contemporary: encompassing a range of styles from the late 20th century, with several key differences from modern design—more softened and rounded lines and more uses of bold color.

 This isn’t your grandmother’s fussy unused living room.
-While there might be traditionally scaled furniture, classic layouts, or heirloom pieces, there’s an approachability the previous era didn’t have.
-Ariel, who considers the style very much her own, explains it thusly: “A balance of clean lines and interesting textures; new and old riffing together in a neutral yet interesting palette,” she explains.
-“Warmth from curated antiques meets crispness from fresh, custom pieces—the essence behind how I design!”
+While there might be traditionally scaled furniture, classic layouts, or heirloom pieces, modern or new traditional spaces have an approachability the previous era didn’t have.
+It’s all about adding a balance of clean lines and interesting textures to the classics.
+The warmth from curated antiques combines with the crispness of today to create something that feels elevated and au courant.

-Transitional: a blend of Traditional with Contemporary (not modern)—but not New Traditional either, which leans more on English Country style than other classic periods.
+Transitional: a blend of traditional with contemporary (not modern)—but it’s not New Traditional.
+This style leans more heavily on English Country style than other classic periods.

-Maximalism: embracing the more is more aesthetic—a blend of historical influences, colors, textures, and patterns.
+Maximalism: Embracing the more is more aesthetic—this blends of historical influences, colors, textures, and patterns.
 Personality is paramount.